Sedgwick County: Tanganyika Falls Splash Park can reopen this weekend

 We hope to see you at Tanganyika Falls soon!”

 The Splash Park has been closed since June 19.
-Eight people who visited the Splash Park on June 11 have tested positive for Shigella bacteria.
+Eight people who visited Splash Park on June 11 have tested positive for shigella bacteria.